Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: The proposed method

-\end{small} This makes for a flexible control that is robust to sensory noise, without the need for manually tuning the proportional factor with regards to the specific standard deviation of the sensor noise present.
-The user only needs to set the probability $\ell$.
+This makes for a flexible control that is robust to sensory noise, without the need for manually tuning the proportional factor with regards to the specific standard deviation of the sensor noise present.
+The user only needs to set the overshooting probability $\ell$.
 The control will steer the agent to a state defined by the limit on the probability of overshooting the target, and if it finds the agent to be located beyond this threshold it will become inactive.
-In essence, this acts as a spatial probabilistic motion filter that allows agents to get closer to the desired state than $s_\mathrm{res}$ through the effects of the sensory noise, but it will not actively steer it there if the probability of overshooting is too high.
-The probability that the agent will actively move in a given iteration decreases with \abs{d-x} according to eq. (\ref{App:A.2.3}) in the appendix \ref{App:A.L}.
+In essence, this acts as a spatial probabilistic motion filter.
+Despite the fact that it does not actively steer the agents closer to the desired state than $s_\mathrm{res}$, it allows the agents to get closer to the desired state than $s_\mathrm{res}$ through the effects of the sensory noise.
+The probability that the agent will actively move in a given iteration decreases with \abs{d-x} according to eq. (\ref{App:A.2.3}) in the \ref{App:A.L}.
 Therein, we show that the minimum motion probability is $2\ell$ at $x=d$.
-Therefore the state of the agent is more likely to remain near the desired state, in essence narrowing the probability distribution of the state of the agent towards the desired value in comparison with pure proportional control.
-The system is statistically stable overall, as is shown in appendix \ref{App:A.L}, and the expected state of the agent converges towards $d$ while the expected variance at the stable state is
+Therefore the agent is more likely to remain stationary near the desired state than far from it.
+In essence, we are enforcing a narrower probability distribution of the state of the agent about the desired value in comparison with pure proportional control.
+The system is statistically stable overall, as is shown in \ref{App:A.L}.
+The expected state of the agent converges towards $d$ and the expected variance at the stable state is

-where $\beta\left(\cdot\right)$ is an empirical function with example values found in table \ref{tab:Beta}.
+where $\beta\left(\cdot\right)$ is an empirical function with example values found in Table \ref{tab:Beta}.
 Reducing $\ell$ therefore reduces the stable-state noise in the system.
-For example, if $k_{ef} = 0.5$ and $\ell = 0.3$ the agents will be displaced from the target in the stable state by zero-mean amount with variance
+For example, if $k_{ef} = 0.5$ and $\ell = 0.3$ the distribution of the agents position will have zero-mean around the true set point and variance

+If $\ell$ is set to 0.5 the dead zone $\interval{o_{\mathrm{res}}}{-o_{\mathrm{res}}}$ collapses into a point.
+In such case the control will be equal to the naive proportional control from section \ref{sec:proportional_control_with_noise}, as in the case $s_\mathrm{res} = d$.
+If $\abs{d-x} \gg \sigma_m$, the agent will behave similarly to being driven by a proportional control with convergence to the desired formation largely unimpeded by restraining.